sosandstrom/pocket-review/README.md

 Developers can use any of the supported SDKs to quickly integrate the service into their application or use the REST-API provided by the backend and implement the network requests them self.

-The service is divided into the following groups of functions:
+The service is divided into the following groups of features:

 * Ratings - Rate a product
 * Reviews - Write a review for a product
 * Likes - Like a product

+### Product id

-Each function must include a unique product id provided by the application (the application might receive this id from some other service being integrated, e.g. a product catalog).
+Each review and rating must include a unique product id provided by the application.
+The application might receive this id from some other service being integrated, e.g. a product catalog.
+It is up to the application to provide this id and ensure uniqueness and consistency through requests.

 ### Anonymous ratings
 The application can perform all functions either anonymoulsy or providing a unique user identifier.